yuweiyang223/Mini-Data-Analysis-of-Vancouver-Tree-dataset-using-R/Mini_Data_Analysis 3/Mini-Data-Analysis-3.md

 -   Manipulating special data types in R: factors and/or dates and times.

--   Fitting a model object to your data, and extract a result.
+-   Fitting a model object to your data, and extracting a result.

 -   Reading and writing data as separate files.